chainer/chainermn/docs/source/tutorial/step2_datasets_evaluators.rst

 Step 2: Datasets and Evaluators
 ===============================

-Following the previous page, we continue to explain general steps to modify your code for ChainerMN through the MNIST example.
+Following from the previous step, we continue to explain general steps to modify your code for ChainerMN through the MNIST example.
 All of the steps below are optional,